CM praises people as UP celebrates three festivals with 'Ganga-Jamuni tehzeeb', without using roads | Education

 - India

-With Uttar Pradesh celebrating Eid-ul-Fitr, Akshay Tritiya and Parshuram Jayanti peacefully displaying the state's ''Ganga-Jamuni tehzeeb'', Chief Minister on Tuesday praised people for ''not organising'' religious events on roads.
+With UP celebrating Eid-ul-Fitr, Akshay Tritiya and Parshuram Jayanti amid the state's ''Ganga-Jamuni tehzeeb'' peacefully on Tuesday, Chief Minister Yogi Adityanath lauded people for ''not organising'' religious events on roads.

 For example, in Loni and Hapur, owing to a shortage of space in mosques, the namaz was offered in shifts, they said.